 In any case, we will not use your personal data in a way that goes beyond your reasonable expectations in contacting us.

-When contacted via my Parliamentary Office with enquiries relating to my Ministerial portfolio, these are transferred directly to the Department for Digital, Culture, Media & Sport.
+When contacted via my Parliamentary Office with enquiries relating to my previous Ministerial portfolio, these may be transferred directly to the Department for Digital, Culture, Media & Sport.

 For how long will you keep my personal data?